3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Abstract

 \section{Abstract}

-X-ray imaging is a fast, precise and non-invasive method of imaging which, combined with computed tomography, provides detailed 3D rendering of samples.
-Incorporating propagation-based phase contrast can vastly improve data quality for weakly attenuating samples via material-specific phase retrieval filters, allowing radiation exposure to be reduced.
-However, applying phase retrieval to multi-material phantoms complicates analysis by requiring a choice of which material boundary to tune the phase retrieval.
-Filtering for the boundary with strongest phase contrast increases noise suppression, but with the detriment of over-blurring other interfaces, potentially obscuring small or neighbouring features and removing quantitative sample information.
-Additionally, regions bounded by more than one material type inherently cannot be conventionally filtered to reconstruct the whole boundary.
-As remedy, we present a computationally-efficient, non-iterative nor AI-mediated method for applying strong phase retrieval, whilst preserving sharp boundaries for all materials within the sample.
-This technique was tested on phase contrast images of a rabbit kitten brain encased by the surrounding dense skull.
-Using \unit{24}{\kilo e \volt} synchrotron radiation with a \unit{5}{\meter} propagation distance, our technique provided a 6.9-fold improvement in the signal-to-noise ratio (SNR) of brain tissue compared to the standard phase retrieval procedure, without over-smoothing the images.
-Simultaneous quantification of edge resolution and SNR gain was performed with an aluminium-water phantom imaged using a microfocus X-ray tube at mean energy \unit{19.58}{\kilo e \volt} and \unit{0.576}{\meter} effective propagation distance.
-Our method provided a 4.2-fold SNR boost whilst preserving the boundary resolution at \unit{54\pm1}{\micro\meter}, compared to \unit{108\pm2}{\micro\meter} in conventional phase retrieval.
+X-ray imaging is a fast, precise and non-invasive method of imaging which, when combined with computed tomography, provides detailed 3D rendering of samples.
+Incorporating propagation-based phase contrast can vastly improve data quality for weakly attenuating samples via phase retrieval, allowing radiation exposure to be reduced.
+However, applying phase retrieval to multi-material samples commonly requires choice of which material boundary to tune the reconstruction.
+Selecting the boundary with strongest phase contrast increases noise suppression, but at the detriment of over-blurring other interfaces and potentially removing quantitative sample information.
+Additionally, conventional phase-retrieval algorithms cannot be used for regions bounded by more than one material, requiring alternative methods.
+Here we present a computationally-efficient, non-iterative nor AI-mediated method for applying strong phase retrieval, whilst preserving sharp boundaries for all materials within the sample.
+3D phase retrieval is combined with morphological operations to prevent over-blurring artefacts from being introduced, while avoiding the potentially long convergence times required by iterative approaches.
+This technique, entitled 3DMPR, was tested on phase contrast images of a rabbit kitten brain encased by the surrounding dense skull.
+Using \unit{24}{\kilo e \volt} synchrotron radiation with a \unit{5}{\meter} propagation distance, 3DMPR provided a 6.8-fold improvement in the signal-to-noise ratio (SNR) of brain tissue over the standard phase retrieval procedure, without over-smoothing the images.
+Simultaneous quantification of edge resolution and SNR gain was performed with an aluminium-water phantom imaged using a microfocus X-ray tube at \unit{35}{\kilo V_p} and \unit{0.576}{\meter} effective propagation distance.
+There, 3DMPR provided a 4-fold SNR boost whilst preserving the boundary spatial resolution at \unit{54\pm1}{\micro\meter}, compared to \unit{108\pm2}{\micro\meter} using conventional phase retrieval.
+These results illustrate the ability of 3DMPR to create new avenues of dose reduction in clinical settings.